 Perehudoff’s artistic trajectory was significantly shaped by the dynamic American avant-garde movement of the 1950s and 1960s.
 His engagement began with his participation in the esteemed Emma Lake workshops in Saskatchewan, where the renowned critic Clement Greenberg championed Colour Field painting as a prominent artistic approach.

-Seeking to deepen his understanding and immerse himself in the artistic currents of the time, Perehudoff embarked on a transformative journey to New York City, a thriving epicenter of Avant-garde activity.
+Seeking to deepen his understanding and immerse himself in the artistic currents of the time, Perehudoff embarked on a transformative journey to New York City, a thriving epicenter of avant-garde activity.
 It was there that he had the invaluable opportunity to directly encounter the works of acclaimed American masters, allowing him to forge a profound connection with the principles and aesthetic language of the Color Field movement.

 His paintings serve as a captivating reflection of the prairie landscape, blending bold colours and geometric abstractions in a harmonious symphony of visual elements.
-Perehudoff’s mastery of colour relationships is evident in his compositions, where vibrant hues interact and intersect, creating a sense of depth and movement. a feeling of weightlessness.
+Perehudoff’s mastery of colour relationships is evident in his compositions, where vibrant hues interact and intersect, creating a sense of depth and movement, a feeling of weightlessness.
 With each brushstroke, Perehudoff invites viewers into a world of dynamic exploration, where his expressive and dignified compositions offer a timeless visual experience.

 Perehudoff’s Contribution to Canadian Art

 Perehudoff’s interactions with American avant-garde artists, combined with his own artistic exploration, positioned him as a vital contributor to the ongoing dialogue within the movement.
 Moreover, he actively engaged in international art events and exhibitions, forging connections and fostering exchange.
-Through these interactions, Perehudoff not only brought a distinct Canadian perspective to the Avant-garde discourse but also challenged the dominance of American art, offering a fresh perspective and enriching the narrative.
+Through these interactions, Perehudoff not only brought a distinct Canadian perspective to the avant-garde discourse but also challenged the dominance of American art, offering a fresh perspective and enriching the narrative.

 Terms:

 Modernism: The historical usage of the term covers two distinct impulses.
-The first is based in the nineteenth century French poet Baudelaire’s essays that state that the visual arts should reflect the broad processes of modernization and their societal effects.
+The first is based in the nineteenth-century French poet Baudelaire’s essays that state that the visual arts should reflect the broad processes of modernization and their societal effects.
 The second is bound up with the evaluation of the quality of works of art.
 Here works of art must embody aesthetic innovation.
-As Greenberg explains in his seminal Modernist Painting essay of 1961: “the essence of modernism lies in the use of characteristic methods of a discipline to criticise the discipline itself, not in order to subvert it, but to entrench it more firmly in its area of competence.”
+As Greenberg explains in his seminal Modernist Painting essay of 1961: “the essence of modernism lies in the use of characteristic methods of a discipline to criticize the discipline itself, not in order to subvert it, but to entrench it more firmly in its area of competence.”

 Formalism: The term describes the critical position that the most important aspect of a work of art is its form – the way it is made and its purely visual aspects – rather than its narrative content or its relationship to the visible world.
 In painting, therefore, a formalist critic would focus exclusively on the qualities of colour, brushwork, form, line and composition.

-Colour Field Painting: The term Colour Field painting is applied to the work of abstract painters working in the 1950s and 1960s characterised by large areas of a more or less flat single colour.
-It differed from abstract expressionism in that these artists eliminated both the emotional, mythic or religious content of the earlier movement, and the highly personal and painterly or gestural application associated with it.
+Colour Field Painting: The term Colour Field painting is applied to the work of abstract painters working in the 1950s and 1960s characterized by large areas of a more or less flat single colour.
+It differed from abstract expressionism in that these artists eliminated both the emotional, mythic or religious content of the earlier movement and the highly personal and painterly or gestural application associated with it.
 Clement Greenberg also terms it “Post-Painterly Abstraction,” a term often also used to describe the work of the 1960 generation and their successors.

 Further Reading:

-Wilkin, Karen.
+- Wilkin, Karen.
 The Optimism of Colour: William Perehudoff, a retrospective.
 Contributors: Robert Christie, Roald Nasgaard, William Perehudoff, 1918-2013.

-Hopkins, David.
+- Hopkins, David.
 After Modern Art: 1945-2000.
 Oxford History of Art: 2000.

-Formalism,” Tate Museum
+- “Formalism,” Tate Museum

-Anfam, David.
+- Anfam, David.
 2008.
 “Action/Abstraction: Pollock, de kooning, and american art, 1940-1976“.
 Artforum International.
 10, May 2008a